Improving Patient Experience: Tips for Medical Billing Staff

 What digital offerings do revenue cycle managers and healthcare providers want from their outsourcing vendors?

-What should your billing service look for to make office workflows easier for front line agents and backend staff?
+What should your billing service look for to make office workflows easier for front line staff and back office staff?

 Customizable, Flexible Options

 Different departments may also have different requirements or levels of permission.
-Look for a system that allows you to segment access to functionality by departments, groups, or even physical locations.
+Our system allows you to control staff access to functionality by departments, groups, or even physical locations.

 Offer Patient Control

-• Patients should be able to choose their communication preferences including email and text.
-Track and update these preferences regularly to provide the highest level of patient satisfaction.
+• Communication preferences: Patients should be able to choose their communication preferences including email and text.
+PDCflow lets you send fast, convenient payment requests for easier collection.

 Friction is anything that may slow down or stop a patient from paying.
 Many consumers will abandon a payment if there are too many steps involved, or navigation is too complex.
 If this happens with a medical bill, consumers may forget about their obligation for weeks – or even months.